LingzhaoFang1/Cattle-GeneAtlas/README.md

 # Cattle_GeneAtlas_Expression_Summary_Clustering.R
 This R code can be used to explore and plot the number of expressed genes and clustering samples using both PCA and t-SNE approaches

+# Cattle_GeneAtlas_Tissue_Specific_Genes_Defination.R
+This R code were used to detect the tissue-specific genes by computing the t-statistics for each gene in a tissue compared to other tissues that not belonging to the same cetagory